 When you enforce two-step verification, your managed users won't be able to log in to your Atlassian cloud products until they enable two-step verification on their accounts.

-- If you enforce two-step verification, scripts and services that currently authenticate with your Atlassian cloud products will need to use an API token.
-See below for details.
+If you enforce two-step verification, scripts and services that currently authenticate with your Atlassian cloud products will need to use an API token.

-- You can only enforce two-step verification on user accounts from your verified domains.
-Users with accounts that have access to your products, but which are either self-managed, or managed by another domain, and which have not had two-step verification enabled, will continue to be able to log in without using two-step verification.
+You can only enforce two-step verification on user accounts from your verified domains.
+Users that are either self-managed or managed by another domain, and haven’t enabled two-step verification, can still log in without using two-step verification.

 Two-step verification in authentication policies

 You can find two step-verification in Authentication policies.
 Authentication policies give you the flexibility to configure multiple security levels for different user sets within your organization.
 Authentication policies also reduce risk by giving you the ability to test different single sign-on configurations for subsets of users before rolling them out to your whole company.
 Learn more about Authentication policies

-To set up two-step verification from an authentication policy:
+To require two-step verification from an authentication policy:

 You can see a list of all accounts from your verified domains that don't yet have two-step verification enabled:

-- They don’t have a phone capable of downloading a verification app.
+They don’t have a phone capable of downloading a login verification app.

 Use REST API tokens